CBA2011/WASABIQtGui/README.txt

 	- *.se
 	They can be found in the main folder of the project.

 Take a look at the WASABIGuiQt.pro file, if you run into trouble.
-The system expects to find the "WASABIEngine.dll" in the directory "WASABIEngine\release" subdirectory.
+The system expects to find the "WASABIEngine.dll" in the directory "WASABIEngine/release" subdirectory.
 The qwt.dll should reside in the "WASABI-qwt-clone/qwt-code/qwt/lib" subdirectory.

 -- (Ubuntu) Linux --